 Sri Lanka boat tour at Koggala lagoon

 Koggala lagoon covers a surface of about 7.27 km2 (2.81 sq mi), the length of the lagoon is 4.8 kilometres and the width of the lagoon is 2 kilometres.
 The lagoon has a shallow water surface area, which measures to be around 1 meter of depth and the deeper part of the lagoon measured 1 meter to 3.7 meters.
 The main water source of the lagoon is the monsoon rain while few streams such as the Mudiyansege-ela stream, Thithagalla-ela stream, Heen-ELA also feed the lagoon.

 Koggala lagoon is one of the main tourist attractions in the area and has rich biodiversities and ecosystems.
 Drifting through the mangrove forests during the boat trip will be a fantastic experience for nature lovers.
 You will be able to see a large collection of mangrove trees and plants as well as aqua Fauna species and many animal species such as water monitors, land monitors, monkeys, crocodiles etc.

 The visitors are also able to drop into one of the 8 small islands in the wetland.
 The most popular island is “Madol duwa”, which featured as a place for fun-filled activities in one of the novels (Madol Duwa) written by Martin Wickramasinghe.
 These islands are formed by lush mangrove swamps.
-The tour will last about 2 hours giving you the pleasure to live with untamed wilderness.
-Madol duwa boat tour gives you perfect opportunity to see many mangrove species including 10 mangrove species endemic to Sri Lanka.
+The tour will last about 2 hours giving you the pleasure to live in the untamed wilderness.
+Madol duwa boat tour gives you the perfect opportunity to see many mangrove species including 10 mangrove species endemic to Sri Lanka.

 Keep your antenna up and have your attention on mangrove roots that are shoot-up from the muddy surface, these roots are coated with a variety of creatures such as barnacle, oyster and crab.
 Mangrove forests with dense and intertwining roots are well stocked with many fish species, shrimps and crabs and very valuable fish feeding ground.